Trump vs. Bannon: POTUS Unleashes Against Foes—Real and Imagined—in Alabama

 Peter Grove is voting for Moore.
 Grove, 60, rode on his bike outside the arena starting at 3:00 a.m.
 Attached to his bike were signs that dubbed Strange “Lucifer Strange” and an “Alabama Swamp Monster.”

 “I’ve got no problem with the president endorsing Luther Strange to gain a little bit of political capital from those other political hacks that he has to deal with.
-Mitch McConnell is in that crew,” Grove told The Daily Beast.
-“I mean, he’s dealing with about 50 to 60 percent of Republicans that are on the same train with the Democrats, just working against him and trying to undermine him.”
+Mitch McConnell is in that crew,” Grove told The Daily Beast, referring to the Senate majority leader.
+“I mean, [Trump is] dealing with about 50 to 60 percent of Republicans that are on the same train with the Democrats, just working against him and trying to undermine him.”

-Strange sought to distance himself from the GOP establishment, in response to Moore’s attempts to tie him to Senate Majority Leader Mitch McConnell (R-KY).
-Speaking before Trump took the stage, Strange said Trump is supporting him as part of an effort to “stand up to Mitch McConnell.”
+Strange sought to distance himself from the GOP establishment, in response to Moore’s attempts to tie him to McConnell.
+In a short address before Trump took the stage, Strange said Trump is supporting him as part of an effort to “stand up to Mitch McConnell.”
 It was a curious remark, as McConnell and the Senate Leadership Fund are supporting Strange.
+Trump also attempted to push back on efforts by Moore and his supporters to tie Strange to the Senate Republican leader.

 “He doesn’t know Mitch McConnell at all.
 Luther is a tough, tough cookie.
 He doesn’t kowtow to anyone,” Trump said.
 “He’s not a friend of Mitch McConnell.
 He doesn’t know Mitch McConnell until very recently.”